The C*STEROID Trial

 Can we safely reduce the risk of breathing problems for newborn babies by giving corticosteroid injections to their mothers before a planned caesarean section?

-We are planning a large trial, called the C*STEROID Trial, to find out whether giving mothers corticosteroid injections before having a planned caesarean section from 35 weeks of pregnancy will safely reduce the risk of short term breathing problems for babies.
-This trial will include approximately 2600 mothers and their babies.
+We are carrying out the C*STEROID Trial to find out whether giving mothers corticosteroid injections before having a planned caesarean section at 35 – 39+6 weeks of pregnancy will safely reduce the risk of short term breathing problems for babies.
+This trial will include over 2,500 mothers and their babies.

-In New Zealand around 7000 babies are born by planned caesarean section each year.
+In New Zealand around 7500 babies are born by planned (also known as elective or pre-labour) caesarean section each year.
+Whichever way women birth there are some advantages and disadvantages for mother and baby, and this includes some disadvantages to planned caesarean section.
 Babies born by caesarean section before labour has started are more likely to experience short term breathing problems compared to babies born by vaginal delivery or by caesarean section after labour has started.
-While the overall risk of these breathing problems is low after 35 weeks gestation we would like to assess whether giving mothers injections of corticosteroid can safely reduce this risk.
+While the overall risk of these breathing problems is low after 35 weeks gestation, we would like to assess whether giving mothers injections of corticosteroid can safely reduce this risk.
 If this is shown to be safe and effective it may decrease the number of babies needing breathing support and being admitted to the neonatal unit.
 We will also explore the effect of corticosteroids on the longer term development of children born to mothers who have participated in the trial.

-Who can take part in the C*STEROID Feasibility Study?
+Who can take part in the C*STEROID Trial?

 Are there any risks?

 This study is designed to assess the benefits and risks of antenatal corticosteroid therapy for mothers and babies.
 We hope to improve the care for women and their babies in the future.